Horizon English School is a long-established UK curriculum Primary-only school located in the heart of Jumeirah/Al Safa.

 Principal Ian Wallace was keen to report an expected significant drop in teacher turnover for the coming year;

 “I love coming to work and we have a very happy team.
 Teacher retention is forecast to be the best ever this year.
 We have worked really hard on that.
 We try to create an environment where we all love coming to work”.

 The school teaches the English National Curriculum.
 Classes are taught in English with a number of core subjects including Maths, Science, Islamic Studies, Music, I.C.T., P.E. and swimming.

-The school's relationship with parents is also a strength.
+As reported in the 2017-18 KHDA report, the school's relationship with parents is also a strength.
 "Parental engagement remains highly successful and effective.
 Parents are willingly involved in all aspects of their children’s schooling and would wish to contribute more to their children’s learning.
 Parents are overwhelmingly satisfied with the quality of education provided and with the committed leadership of the school."

 Governance, leadership, and the relationships on campus are a strength as well as the student culture.
 "All students have a very strong sense of personal responsibility both within the classroom and in the wider school community.
 Students, even the youngest, are committed to doing their very best in all aspects of school life.
 They are immensely proud of the school, enjoy their lessons and achieve very high levels of attendance.
 Almost all give their time and energies to the very wide range of cultural, sports and performing arts activities, competitions and events."

 Horizon English School is said to welcome students with SEN needs.
 The school has "excellent identification procedures" that ensure that the needs of students with special educational needs and disability (SEND) are addressed early.
 Some 50 students are supported by the SEN team in the current academic year.